comradeintense/intensemenuaddon/README.md

 ## About

 Intense Menu is an addon that I developed for myself to speed up the workflow in Blender when I'm doing asset creation for Cities Skylines.
 It incorporates some of the most used (for me) actions/shortctuts into one single place, in a nice menu accessible with hotkeys.
+The idea of the menu came from the Youtuber ['passivestar'](https://www.youtube.com/channel/UCa_whcQiaeIYC7-M9-zEg8g)

 ## Installation